jyordav/christmas_lights_control/README.md

 proceed with writing the image to the ESP.

 In order to upload the files to the ESP from the data folder a plug-in is needed: arduino-esp8266fs-plugin.
-Install if from the repository and after following the installation examples click on "Tools->ESP8266 Sketch Data Upload".
-This will upload the files to the filesystem of the ESP.
+Install if from the repository and after the installation click on "Tools->ESP8266 Sketch Data Upload".
+This will upload the files in the "data" folder to the filesystem of the ESP.

+After programming the ESP assemble the project by providing 220V AC to the power supply which has to be also connected to the 5V of the module in order to power it.
+Attach the desired christmas lights to the relay and after boot test whether the lights can be turned on or off.